birgersp/dcs-gws/README.md

 * Spawn new units in the base(s)
 * Assume control of pre-existing units located in the base(s)

-### Intel on close ground units
-This features gives each player (client) in the mission the ability to get direction and distance to enemy ground units.
-Ideal when players want a simple way to find enemy ground targets for A/G practice.

 ## Getting started
 1. Download and unpack [the latest autogft release zip](https://github.com/birgersp/dcs-autogft/releases/latest/)